-Coordinator, Early Childhood Development
+Katrina Brooks Coordinator, Early Childhood Development

-TABLE OF CONTENTS

-WHAT IS AN ADVISORY COMMITTEE?
+TABLE OF CONTENTS WHAT IS AN ADVISORY COMMITTEE?
 1-2 How to Become a Member and What is Their Composition WHAT ARE THE DUTIES AND RESPONSIBILITIES OF MEMBERS OF THE ADVISORY COMMITTEES?
 3 WHAT ARE THE DUTIES OF LOCAL SCHOOL AND DISTRICT OFFICERS?
 4 WHAT ARE THE DUTIES OF THE LOCAL SCHOOL AND THE DISTRICT STAFF?
 4 ADVISORY COUNCIL COMPLAINT PROCEDURE 5 What Constitutes a Complaint?
 Who May File a Complaint?
 How do you File a Complaint?
 How is the Complaint Handled?
-The Decision BENEFITS OF BECOMING A SCHOOL BASED COORDINATED PROGRAM 6 SCHOOL SITE COUNCIL MYTH AND FACT 7 PARENTS' RIGHTS 8-9 SCHOOL SITE PLANNING MATERIALS SUGGESTED SCHOOL SITE COUNCIL (SSC) PROCESS FOR SCHOOL SITE PLANNING 10-18 APPENDICES BOARD POLICIES AND GUIDELINES FOR CITIZEN ADVISORY COMMITTEES 19-88 Nondiscrimination in District Programs and Activities School Plans/ Site Councils Local Control Accountability Plan Districtwide Committees School Advisory Committees School Site Councils (Uniform) Complaint Procedure Parent Rights and Responsibilities Sexual Harassment Parent Involvement Title I Programs SAMPLE ELECTION NOTICE AND LETTER GIVING PERMISSION TO BE IDENTIFIED AS A PARENT OF PROJECT STUDENT (ENGLISH/SPANISH) 89-90 SAMPLE TITLE I/ ADVISORY COMMITTEE BALLOT (ENGLISH/SPANISH) 91-92 SAMPLE ADVISORY/SCHOOL SITE COUNCIL MINUTES FORMAT 93 SAMPLE ENGLISH LEARNER ADVISORY COMMITTEE LETTER (ENGLISH/SPANISH) 94-95 SAMPLE AGENDA AND MEETING ANNOUNCEMENT 96-97 SAMPLE UNADOPTED MINUTES OF REGULAR MEETING
+The Decision BENEFITS OF BECOMING A SCHOOL BASED COORDINATED PROGRAM 6 SCHOOL SITE COUNCIL MYTH AND FACT 7 PARENTS' RIGHTS 8-9 SCHOOL SITE PLANNING MATERIALS SUGGESTED SCHOOL SITE COUNCIL (SSC) PROCESS FOR SCHOOL SITE PLANNING 11-18 APPENDICES BOARD POLICIES AND GUIDELINES FOR CITIZEN ADVISORY COMMITTEES 20-91 Nondiscrimination in District Programs and Activities School Plans/ Site Councils Local Control Accountability Plan Guidelines for Citizens Advisory Committees (Uniform) Complaint Procedure Parent Rights and Responsibilities Sexual Harassment Parent Involvement Title I Programs SAMPLE ELECTION NOTICE AND LETTER GIVING PERMISSION TO BE IDENTIFIED AS A PARENT OF PROJECT STUDENT (ENGLISH/SPANISH) 92-93 SAMPLE TITLE I/ ADVISORY COMMITTEE BALLOT (ENGLISH/SPANISH) 94-95 SAMPLE ADVISORY/SCHOOL SITE COUNCIL MINUTES FORMAT 96 SAMPLE ENGLISH LEARNER ADVISORY COMMITTEE LETTER (ENGLISH/SPANISH) 97-98 SAMPLE AGENDA AND MEETING ANNOUNCEMENT 99-100 SAMPLE UNADOPTED MINUTES OF REGULAR MEETING 101-104

-CONDUCTING MEETINGS - PARLIAMENTARY PROCEDURES 102

-VOTING PROCEDURE TERMS 103
+VOTING PROCEDURE TERMS 106

-SAMPLE MEETING PROCEDURES 104
+SAMPLE MEETING PROCEDURES 107

-IMPORTANT ACRONYMS 105-106
+IMPORTANT ACRONYMS 108-109

-GLOSSARY OF COMPLIANCE AND BUDGET TERMS 107
+GLOSSARY OF COMPLIANCE AND BUDGET TERMS 110